matul3jan/food-diary/README.md

 ### Personal statement

 Developing the Food Diary app was a challenging yet fulfilling experience for me, as I worked on it alone and learned a lot about Android app development.
 I had no prior experience in mobile app development, but I was able to learn and implement the necessary skills, including working with the Google Maps API and utilizing the MVVM pattern.
 Throughout the development process, I relied on Git for version control and found it to be an invaluable tool for managing my codebase.
 I also encountered an issue while implementing the feature to capture images from the camera within the application, but I was able to resolve it with the help of the Stack Overflow community.

+Additionally, I recognize that there is always room for improvement and growth.
+While I was able to implement a number of key features in the app, such as the ability for users to log their food and experiences, I unfortunately was not able to fully implement a social element where users could comment on experiences shared by other users.
+This is due to limitation of time and other work on other modules.

 Overall, developing the Food Diary app was an enriching journey that allowed me to grow as a developer and gain valuable experience in mobile app development.